 CONTACT MALLON & TRANGER

 We offer a free initial consultation to anyone in New Jersey who has suffered injury because of police misconduct.
 For a meeting, contact us online or call us at 732-702-0333 for an appointment.
-We have offices in Freehold, Toms River and Point Pleasant.
+We have offices in Freehold and Point Pleasant.

 Please visit our Police Brutality page for additional information